Cosmology with voids

 \subsection{The Zel'dovich approximation}

-A related analytical approach for tracking void growth is the Zel'dovich approximation \cite{zeldovich1970, hidding2013, white2014} which connects linear and nonlinear phases of structure formation.
+A related analytical approach for tracking void growth is the Zel'dovich approximation \cite{zeldovich1970, hidding2013, white2014}, which connects linear and nonlinear phases of structure formation.
 The Zel'dovich approximation quantifies the displacement of a point particle at some initial position by the peculiar gravity of density fluctuations in the approximation that these fluctuations grow according to linear perturbation theory.
-For example, a particle sitting at some location in the primordial density field feels some acceleration from the gravity of fluctuations around it.
+For example, a particle sitting at some location in the primordial density field is accelerated by the gravity of fluctuations around it.
 Its subsequent motion is in the direction of that acceleration.
 At early times when linear theory applies, only the magnitude of the acceleration changes.
 Thus the motion of the particle is simply along a single displacement vector.
-This description captures the essence of the Zel'dovich approximation.
 The approximation is formally dependent on linear theory, but in a Lagrangian or ballistic framework that empowers it beyond linear theory \cite{white2014}.